 The best time of year to visit the Philippines is when it is dry, between December and April.

 Rajgir: The Holy Place

 Rajgir!
-The land of Gautam Buddha spreads Buddhism Asia.
-This ancient and old place belongs to Bihar.
-Buddhist traveller Xuan Zang stayed here for a long time.
+The land of Gautam Buddha spreads Buddhism to Asia.
+This ancient place belongs to Bihar.
+Buddhist traveler Xuan Zang stayed here for a long time.
 There are a lot of historical places within a short distance.
 This place is for Jains as well.
 You can visit Pawapuri–The Jal Mandir is close to Nalanda University or Xuan Zang memorial hall.